Omega9/Midi0-Toys/Metronomes/README.md

 ![](http://icons.iconarchive.com/icons/icons-land/musical/512/Metronome-icon.png)

 Collection of metronome sounds found all over the internets.

-[SFZ-patch](https://www.plogue.com/products/sforzando/) contains notes from C3 to G4 with two levels of velocity (first beat - 100-127, subsequent beat 0-99).
+[SFZ-patch](https://www.plogue.com/products/sforzando/) contains notes from C3 to G4 with two levels of velocity (velocity levels 100-127 for first beat, 0-99 for subsequent beat).

 -----
+I do not own anything of these files, except sfz-file.
+As is.
 No license.
 Do whatever you want.